 There are many reported benefits of Rhodiola rosea, some of which have been studied more than others.
 Here are a handful that are backed up by science:

+Rhodiola isn't just for super-athletes, either.
 "Rhodiola can be really effective for individuals who are consistently physically active.
 Athletes, yes, but also any of us who stand for much of the day, walk a ton, lift, or the like," explained Rachelle Robinett, a holistic health practitioner and founder of Supernatural.
-"As an adaptogen, it's been pretty well-studied in physical (and mental) performance, and if it's the right herb for you, then you should see better performance times or cognitive function, and recovery from physical exertion too."*
+"As an adaptogen, it's been pretty well-studied in physical and mental performance, and if it's the right herb for you, then you should see better performance times or cognitive function, and recovery from physical exertion too."*

 So before you hit the gym, go for a run, or hike up that mountain, consider a dose of Rhodiola rosea for some extra support.